 Mark: When I was eleven, my mother bought me a barbell and dumbbell set made from cement and plastic.
 I have been an avid fitness enthusiast ever since.

 AAAT: Have you maintained the same workout regimen over the years?

 Mark: Like many gym rats, I worked out with heavy weights for decades in commercial gyms.

 In 2020, during the initial Covid-19 outbreak, all the fitness centers and public parks were closed indefinitely.

-And for the first time in my life, I had no place to work out.
+And I had no place to work out for the first time in my life.
 I promised myself that I would never be in this position ever again.
 So, my wife and I bought a complete dumbbell set and created a fitness room in our home.

 You can say that I am back in the basement.
 And I love it.

 AAAT: How did you get into self-defense?